 Unfortunately, this method only works well with patterns that have straight edges such as bricks, pavers, or wood.
 Providing joints for patterns that are a little bit more abstract such as fieldstone or cobblestone usually requires a different process.
 It is important to remember that expansion and contraction happen in all directions with concrete – not just in the opposite direction of the joint.
 That means that the joint could expand apart or it could slide forward and back, depending on how the expansion occurs.

 That is why the relatively jagged lines of cobblestone won’t work for creating a joint.
 If it were to move forward or backward, it would come in contact with the other side of the joint, potentially causing cracks to occur.

-Most experts recommend using a cutoff saw to create the joints in the concrete.
+Most experts in Melbourne or Brisbane recommend using a cutoff saw to create the joints in the concrete.
 Although the joints don’t have to go all the way through the concrete, they do have to be deep enough in the surface to allow for proper expansion and contraction.
 Typically, this means cutting them to a depth that is at least 25% of the total depth of the concrete.

 Stamped concrete and other types of decorative concrete can really add a lot to a property.
 In order to ensure that the concrete lasts for many years to come, however, it is important to think about including joints for expansion and contraction.

 Because the surface is covered with a pattern, it can be a little bit more difficult to create joints for these pieces than it is when pouring standard concrete.
 It takes careful planning to figure out where to place the joint so that it won’t disrupt the overall look of the finished piece.